What we do for usability

 Xcitium Secure Auto Containment technology is extremely lightweight, has no CPU dependencies and is completely application agnostic.
 Malware or any other unknown process entering this virtualization environment cannot modify the hard disk, registry, or COM interface; therefore, preventing infection.

-Optimum Security and Usability
+Optimum Security and What We Do For Usability

 In the Xcitium virtualization environment‚ whenever a process or executable (PE) is run in containment (often referred to as “jailing”)‚ the analysis system sits between the PE and the shadow resources it calls-including CPU‚ memory‚ registry‚ file system and more.
 If the PE turns out to be malicious code and attempts to exploit the machine‚ that action is jailed entirely within the container where it can affect only the shadow resources provided in the virtualization layers (OS and CPU) and not those of the native machine.
 This prevents the unknown file from infecting the endpoint when it executes.